qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Chapter 15_ Building a Runnable Program.md

 ![Figure 15.2 Syntax tree...](images/page_811_vector_315.png)
 *Figure 15.2 Syntax tree and symbol table for the GCD program.
 The only difference from Figure 1.6 is the addition of explicit null nodes to indicate empty argument lists and to terminate statement lists.*

-### It is worth noting that “global” code improvement typically considers only the

-### current subroutine, not the program as a whole.
-Much recent research in com-

-### piler technology has been aimed at “truly global” techniques, known as inter-

-### procedural code improvement.
-Since programmers are generally unwilling to give

-### up separate compilation (recompiling hundreds of thousands of lines of code is a

-### very time-consuming operation), a practical interprocedural code improver must

-### do much of its work at link time.
-One of the (many) challenges to be overcome

-### is to develop a division of labor and an intermediate representation that allow the

-### compiler to do as much work as possible during (separate) compilation, but leave

-### enough of the details undecided that the link-time code improver is able to do its

-job.
+It is worth noting that “global” code improvement typically considers only the current subroutine, not the program as a whole.
+Much recent research in com- piler technology has been aimed at “truly global” techniques, known as* inter-* *procedural code improvement*.
+Since programmers are generally unwilling to give up separate compilation (recompiling hundreds of thousands of lines of code is a very time-consuming operation), a practical interprocedural code improver must do much of its work at link time.
+One of the (many) challenges to be overcome is to develop a division of labor and an intermediate representation that allow the compiler to do as much work as possible during (separate) compilation, but leave enough of the details undecided that the link-time code improver is able to do its job.
 Following machine-independent code improvement, the next phase of com- pilation is target code generation.
 This phase strings the basic blocks together into a linear program, translating each block into the instruction set of the target machine and generating branch instructions (or “fall-throughs”) that correspond to the arcs of the control ﬂow graph.
 The output of this phase differs from real assembly language primarily in its continued reliance on virtual registers.
 So long as the pseudoinstructions of the intermediate form are reasonably close to those of the target machine, this phase of compilation, though tedious, is more or less straightforward.

 ![Figure 15.3 Control ﬂow...](images/page_812_vector_455.png)
 *Figure 15.3 Control ﬂow graph for the GCD program.
 Code within basic blocks is shown in the pseudo-assembly notation introduced in Sidebar 5.1, with a different virtual register (here named v1. . . v13) for every computed value.
 Registers a1 and rv are used to pass values to and from subroutines.*

-### To reduce programmer effort and increase the ease with which a compiler can

-### be ported to a new target machine, target code generators are sometimes gen-

-### erated automatically from a formal description of the machine.
-Automatically

-### generated code generators all rely on some sort of pattern-matching algorithm to

-### replace sequences of intermediate code instructions with equivalent sequences of

-### target machine instructions.
-References to several such algorithms can be found

-### in the Bibliographic Notes at the end of this chapter; details are beyond the scope

-of this book.
+To reduce programmer effort and increase the ease with which a compiler can be ported to a new target machine, target code generators are sometimes gen- erated automatically from a formal description of the machine.
+Automatically generated code generators all rely on some sort of pattern-matching algorithm to replace sequences of intermediate code instructions with equivalent sequences of target machine instructions.
+References to several such algorithms can be found in the Bibliographic Notes at the end of this chapter; details are beyond the scope of this book.

 The ﬁnal phase of our example compiler structure consists of register alloca- tion and instruction scheduling, both of which can be thought of as machine- speciﬁc code improvement.
 Register allocation requires that we map the unlim- ited virtual registers employed in earlier phases onto the bounded set of architec- tural registers available in the target machine.
 If there aren’t enough architectural registers to go around, we may need to generate additional loads and stores to multiplex a given architectural register among two or more virtual registers.
 In- struction scheduling (described in Sections C 5.5 and C 17.6) consists of reorder- ing the instructions of each basic block in an attempt to ﬁll the pipeline(s) of the target machine.

-### 15.1.2** Phases and Passes**
+15.1.2** Phases and Passes**

 In Section 1.6 we deﬁned a* pass* of compilation as a phase or sequence of phases that is serialized with respect to the rest of compilation: it does not start until previous phases have completed, and it ﬁnishes before any subsequent phases start.
 If desired, a pass may be written as a separate program, reading its input from a ﬁle and writing its output to a ﬁle.
 Two-pass compilers are particularly common.
 They may be divided between semantic analysis and intermediate code generation or between intermediate code generation and machine-independent code improvement.
 In either case, the ﬁrst pass is commonly referred to as the “front end” and the second pass as the “back end.”
 Like most compilers, our example generates symbolic assembly language as its output (a few compilers, including those written by IBM for the Power family, generate binary machine code directly).
 The assembler (not shown in Figure 15.1) behaves as an extra pass, assigning addresses to fragments of data and code, and translating symbolic operations into their binary encodings.
 In most cases, the input to the compiler will have consisted of source code for a single compilation unit.
 After assembly, the output will need to be* linked* to other fragments of the application, and to various preexisting subroutine libraries.
 Some of the work of linking may be delayed until load time (immediately prior to program execution) or even until run time (during program execution).
 We will discuss assembly and linking in Sections 15.5 through 15.7.
 15.2 **Intermediate Forms**